The Black Cat (short story)

-"The Black Cat" is a short story by American writer Edgar Allan Poe.
+"The Black Cat" is a short story by the American writer Edgar Allan Poe.
 It was first published in the August 19, 1843, edition of The Saturday Evening Post.
-In the story, an unnamed narrator has a strong affection for pets until he perversely turns to abusing them.
-His favorite, a pet black cat, bites him one night and the narrator punishes it by cutting its eye out and then hanging it from a tree.
-The home burns down but one remaining wall shows a burned outline of a cat hanging from a noose.
-He soon finds another black cat, similar to the first except for a white mark on its chest, but he soon develops a hatred for it as well.
+In the story, an unnamed narrator, who suffers with alcoholism, has a strong affection for pets, until he perversely turns to abusing them.
+His favorite, a pet black cat, bites him one night and the narrator punishes it by cutting its eye out.
+The narrator then becomes conflicted when the black cat fears him.
+In a drunken rage, he then hangs it from a tree.
+His house later burns down, but one remaining wall shows a burned outline of a cat hanging from a noose.
+He soon finds another black cat, similar to the first except for a white mark on its chest.
+But he develops a hatred for it as well, for it resembles the cat he killed in his drunken rage.
 He attempts to kill the cat with an axe but his wife stops him; instead, the narrator murders his wife.
 He conceals the body behind a brick wall in his basement.
 The police soon come and, after the narrator's tapping on the wall is met with a shrieking sound, they find not only the wife's corpse but also the black cat that had been accidentally walled in with the body and alerted them with its cry.